Skip to content

 How it works

 Once your referral has been processed, the service provider will contact your nib patient about their availability and treatment plan.
-They will then book in a time for machine installation prior to their first at-home appointment.
+They will then book in time for machine installation prior to their first at-home appointment.

-Dialysis Australia will confirm transition dates with the treating hospital before commencing at home treatment.
+The service provider will confirm transition dates with the treating hospital before commencing at home treatment.

 Frequently asked questions

-IV in the Home
+IV Antibiotics in the Home

 This service helps to: